mongodb/docs/source/includes/fact-single-tenant.rst

-Each |service| cluster get its own AWS instances.
+Each group has its own AWS instances and :ref:`security-vpc`.